Country selection

 Ministry of Health

-(Regulation) Decision No. 4059/QD-BYT – Regulations on the Functions, Tasks, Powers and Organizational Structure Under the Administration of Science, Technology and Training of the Ministry of Health (ASTTReg – Vietnamese) (English-ASTTReg - Unofficial translation) (Effective October 20, 2012)
+(Regulation) Decision No. 4059/QD-BYT – Regulations on the Functions, Tasks, Powers and Organizational Structure Under the Administration of Science, Technology and Training of the Ministry of Health (ASTTReg – Vietnamese) (Effective October 20, 2012)

 Ministry of Health